-- The Employee or Pensioner's spouse's medical history does not meet the underwriting requirements of the employer's health care plan; or - The Employee or Pensioner's spouse's employer requires a contribution of more than 50% of the premium for the lowest active or retiree health benefit plan available through his or her own employer; or - The Employee or Pensioner's spouse's employer does not offer active or retiree health coverage, or. - The Employee or Pensioner's spouse's employer does not offer a cash benefit in lieu of health coverage.
+- The Employee or Pensioner's spouse's employer requires a contribution of more than 50% of the premium for the lowest active or retiree health benefit plan available through his or her own employer; or - The Employee or Pensioner's spouse's employer does not offer active or retiree health coverage, or. - The Employee or Pensioner's spouse's employer does not offer a cash benefit in lieu of health coverage.